fpapado/svg-use/README.md

 One downside, is the **lack of CORS** for SVG `use[href]` references.
 This is a real issue, that can only be reliably solved at the specification level.
-However, many SVG-in-JS apply local or shared-library SVG use-cases, which are self-hosted.
-In case you use a CDN for your application assets (including JS), the default components provide functions to rewrite the URLs at runtime, to point them to a proxy.
+However, SVG-in-JS is often used for local and shared-library SVG use-cases, which are self-hosted, so the lack of CORS is not an issue for replacing them.

+In case you use a CDN for your application assets (including JS), the default components provide configuration to rewrite the URLs at runtime, to point them to a proxy.

 All that said, there are certainly cases where inlining the SVGs is the better or simpler approach, depending on your loading patterns.
-I do not claim that this library will solve everything, but even if it leads to 80% of the SVGs no longer being inlined "by default", it will be a good step.
+I do not claim that this library will solve everything, but even if it leads to 80% of the SVGs no longer being inlined in JS "by default", it will be a good step.

 [Refer to FUTURE.md for developments that might make this approach more ergonomic](./FUTURE.md)